Alerta CLI

 Attention

 If the reject plugin is enabled (which it is by default) then alerts must have an environment attribute that is one of either Production or Development and it must define a service attribute.
-For more information on configuring or disabling this plugin see plugin config.
+For more information on configuring or disabling this plugin see Plugin Settings.

 Attribute